hamzzgab/hamzzgab/README.md

 - 📫 How to reach me: <a href="mailto:hamzajg16@gmail.com">hamzajg16@gmail.com</a>
 - 😄 Pronouns: `he/him`

-Below are the Technical Projects/Stats about me:
+Below are my Technical Projects/Stats:
 <!--
 **hamzzgab/hamzzgab** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.